FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 ### Deactivate a Tractor

-This example shows how a real IoT Agent would send an JSON command to a **Tractor** FMIS to return the vehicle to an idle state.
+This example shows how a real IoT Agent would send an JSON command to a **Tractor** FMIS System to return the vehicle to an idle state.
 The **Tractor** has already supplied an endpoint `/iot/tractor001` where it is listening for commands.

 #### 4 Request: